react-genova/one-thousand-and-one-actions/README.md

 ## The trick to avoid the freeze

-At the beginning, I simply created a _sleep_ function:
+It the beginning, I simply created a _sleep_ function:

 ```js
 const sleep = ms => new Promise(resolve => setTimeout(resolve, ms));